leixiaofeng-astar/eye_rasabot/README.md

 When the error "AttributeError: 'NoneType' object has no attribute 'text'" happened, please refer to https://forum.rasa.com/t/telegram-error-exception-occurred-while-handling-uri/26407 Basically it seems that Rasa Telegram connector is not handling the Updates properly.

+After run "ngrok http 5005", it has 8 hours limitation.
+Once 8 hours passed, it will show "Session Expired Restart ngrok or upgrade: ngrok.com/upgrade" in red font.
+Reason of Session Expires – ngrok limits your sessions to eight hours on the free version.
+You can pay to get longer sessions.